 A funded ratio is a measure of assets to liabilities.
 A ratio of 100 percent indicates employer contributions will approximate the expected long-term rates.
 If a funded ratio is above 100 percent, employer contributions will generally be less than the expected long-term rates while employer contributions will generally be more than the expected long-term rates if a funded ratio is below 100 percent.
 According to the Public Fund Survey of the National Association of State Retirement Administrators, most public plans are currently funded at 75 percent.

-As of April 1, 2012, the funded ratio of the Employees’ Retirement System (ERS) was 87.2 percent, while the funded ratio of the Police and Fire Retirement System (PFRS) was 87.9 percent.
-As a result, the average employer contribution rates for 2014 will be 20.9 percent in ERS, and 28.9 percent in PFRS.
+As of April 1, 2013, the funded ratio of the Employees’ Retirement System (ERS) was 88.5 percent, while the funded ratio of the Police and Fire Retirement System (PFRS) was 89.5 percent.
+The average employer contribution rates for 2015 will be 20.1 percent in ERS, and 27.6 percent in PFRS.